 Cabo Verde is an archipelago of 10 volcanic islands off the coast of West Africa totalling 4,033 km2.
-Of the resident population estimated at of 520,500 in 2015, 44 per cent are under 20 years of age and 38.2 per cent live in rural areas.
-But an estimated 600,000 more Cabo Verde citizens live and work abroad.
+Of the resident population estimated at of 555, 987 in 2020, 44 per cent are under 20 years of age and 33 per cent live in rural area.
+Nevertheless, an estimated of 917,000 live and work abroad.

 Cabo Verde has very limited natural and mineral resources and a significant structural trade deficit because it imports food and fuel.
 However, tourism provides a growing source of employment, economic activity and foreign exchange.

 Thanks to good governance and sound macroeconomic management since independence in 1975, and assisted by remittances from migrants equivalent to 9.4 per cent of GDP and international aid, the country ranks 126 on the Human Development Index (2019).

 Only 10 per cent of the country is arable land.
 Farming, pastoralism and forestry are highly vulnerable because of poor natural resources, an arid climate and the prevalence of traditional low intensive farming systems.
 The average smallholding is just 1.26 ha.

 Overall 33.3 per cent of the population was rural in 2020 and around 30 per cent of the population lived below poverty line.
 That prompts migration to towns and tourist-oriented islands such as Sal and Boa Vista which had poverty rates of just four and eight per cent respectively.